-I’m super excited to share a quick tour of our home with some Fall and Halloween decorations!
+I’m super excited to share a quick tour of our home with some DIY Fall Home Decor Ideas with Halloween Decorations!
 I’m a little late posting this but better late than never!
 I was busy crafting a few new items for our Fall home tour with Halloween decor.
 I just love decorating for Halloween because you can make things up as you go along.
 All of our Halloween decorations were either purchased at the Dollar Tree or handmade by me.
 Be sure to check out my post 25+ Dollar Store Halloween Decor Ideas for more creative ideas!

 We switched our family room and living room furniture around over the summer because the smaller sofa was not working to seat our family of 4 on movie night!
 So we switched the sofas in each room and everyone is happy!

 I update this gallery wall in our living room seasonally.
 I added a wreath and some hand made Halloween decorations to existing artwork.
 If you would like to see previous ways that I’ve updated this gallery wall, check out this patriotic gallery wall for July 4th or learn how to create a gallery wall here.

 One of the Fall projects I was working on for this post was turning some dollar store plastic bins into these burlap bins for this shelf.
 A future post is coming soon for the tutorial so subscribe here to find out how I made them!

 Here is the view of the living room from the front door and foyer.